 All voting is conducted by our service provider Glass Lewis & Co., who has delegated authority to execute ballots on our behalf.
-Glass Lewis applies the agreed EdenTree voting policy which is based on OECD best practice guidelines.
+Glass Lewis applies the agreed EdenTree Corporate Governance & Voting Policy which is available here.

-We receive notice of forthcoming meetings and consider background research provided by Glass Lewis, which considers each resolution, and provides recommendations in-line with their own policy.
+We receive notice of forthcoming meetings and consider background research provided by Glass Lewis, which considers each resolution, and provides recommendations in-line with our policy.
 We apply our EdenTree voting policy to the specific circumstances of each company and make our decisions based on a qualitative assessment of the prevailing governance.